 Temporary car insurance is a specialty type of insurance that is intended to cover your car for a short period of time, anywhere from an hour to a few months.
 It’s an affordable option that is more flexible than purchasing a regular auto policy that typically lasts for six months to one year.
 Temporary car insurance gives you the legal coverage you need without the expense and commitment.

 Most car insurance companies don’t offer temporary car insurance policies online.
 You typically need to contact the company directly to find out how you can purchase the policy and how much it will cost.
-And if you’re a current customer, you might be able to have your existing policy adjusted to accommodate your temporary situation.

 What Does Temporary Car Insurance Cover?